 A man named Samuel Bratt, whose wife had no doubt badgered him about his smoking, bequeathed her £333,000 under the condition that she smoke five cigars a day.
 The German poet Heinrich Hein displayed similar feelings about his wife: he left his estate to her on the condition that she remarry to ensure that “there would be at least one man to regret my death.”

 The subtitle of this book, The hidden logic that shapes our motivations, is misleading.
-Motivation can be complex, but there really isn’t a hidden logic.
-But there is logic in the structure of Professor Ariely’s writing.
-Anyone planning to write their own business book take note.
+Motivation can be complicated, but there isn’t a hidden logic.
+But there is a logic in the structure of Professor Ariely’s writing.
+Anyone planning to write their business book takes note.

-Each chapter has a subtitle explaining what it is about.
+Each chapter has an explanatory subtitle.
 Chapter 1’s topic is demotivation.
 The main idea in this chapter is how environments—especially work environments—can create futility.
 It’s a simple idea told from varying viewpoints.
-Professor Ariely starts by recounting his own experience at Intel, as he talks to a group of demotivated engineers.
+Professor Ariely starts by recounting his own experience at Intel as he talks to a group of demotivated engineers.
 His own research establishes his bona fides.

 Any leader or consultant writing a business book would do well to gather a mix of direct professional experience, stories, supporting data, and theory.
 Here’s how Dan Ariely does it.